MikeMitterer/dart-dasic/README.md

 # Dasic - Dart BASIC interpreter

-Dasic is a complete standalone interpreter for a dialect of the original BASIC language.
+**Dasic** is a complete standalone interpreter for a dialect of the original BASIC language.
 It handles tokenizing, parsing, interpreting, output, variables, expressions, and flow control, like a full-scale compiler or interpreter, just in miniature.
-I tried to keep the code simple and readable while still being terse.
+I tried to keep the code simple and readable while still being short and readable.

-If you've ever wanted a gentle introduction to how programming languages work under the hood, Dasic is a good place to start.
+If you've ever wanted a gentle introduction to how a programming languages work under the hood, Dasic is a good place to start.

-# Sample
+## Sample
 Result of `dasic packages/dasic/scripts/mandel.das`

 ```shell